Table of Contents

 When sum of all coefficients/scalars in a linear combination add up to 1, we call such a linear combination an affine combination.

-If, in addition, all coefficients are non-negative, we call this combination as a Convex Combination/Weighted Average.
+If, in addition, all coefficients are non-negative, we call this combination a Weighted Average.

 Linear Dependence